Diaphragmatic breathing in a nutshell

 It appears that of all the universities around the world, that study respiration, the consensus view is, that the majority of the world's population, do not breathe properly and that holds true from my experience too!
-In my experience so few people that I meet actually know how to breathe properly.
+In my experience, so few people that I meet actually know how to breathe properly.
 So, we know that deep breathing is connected to calmer states, we also know that anxiety is linked to faster, more rapid breathing.
-Yet, despite its importance, the benefits of and the reasons behind whey we need to breathe properly is not something that we are taught; but it should be.
+Yet, despite its importance, the benefits of and the reasons behind whey we need to breathe properly is not something that we are taught; but it really should be.
 The reason for my saying it should be widely taught is because it is estimated that upwards of 90% of all people, worldwide, are breathing incorrectly!
-For sure when we are born we do it properly (we had no choice), you only have to look at a baby to know that, their little tummy is going up and down at a rate of knots; that's the diaphragm working its magic.
+But when we are born we do it properly (we had no choice), you only have to look at the way a baby breathes to know that, their little tummy is going up and down at a rate of knots; that's the diaphragm working its magic.

 So, a fundamental step I take with all clients is to ask them to take a deep breath, and true to form they mostly puff up their chest, that's chest breathing.
-For sure if you chest breath you will survive but we want to do more than just survive; we want to thrive; don't we?
+For sure if you chest breath you will survive but as I said above, we want to do more than just survive; we want to thrive; don't we?
 Real life and living are about thrival (my own word) not just survival!
 Many brain regions play their role in creating the experience we call life.
 Chief amongst those are the medulla oblongata and pons as well as our defence system will take care of both our everyday life and survival needs but mindfulness allows us to proactively intervene, to do what it takes to make us thrive!
-And by being mindful of this natural intervention system, it allows us the opportunity to focus on the desire, if not need, to thrive!
+And by being mindful of this natural intervention system (conscious awareness), it allows us the opportunity to focus on the desire, if not need, to thrive!